Source–message–channel–receiver model of communication

-The Source-Message-Channel-Receiver model is a linear transmission model of communication.
-It is also referred to as SMCR model, Sender-Message-Channel-Receiver model, and Berlo's model.
+The source–message–channel–receiver model is a linear transmission model of communication.
+It is also referred to as the sender–message–channel–receiver model, the SMCR model, and Berlo's model.
 It was first published by David Berlo in his 1960 book The Process of Communication.
-It contains a detailed discussion of the four main components of communication (source, message, channel, and receiver) in the form of an analysis of the different features of each component and how these features affect the efficiency of communication.
-Berlo understands communication in a wide sense that includes verbal and non-verbal communication.
-Source and receiver are usually distinct individuals but can also be groups and, in some cases, the same entity acts both as source and receiver.
-Berlo sees all these forms of communication as attempts by the source to influence the behavior of the receiver.
+It contains a detailed discussion of the four main components of communication: source, message, channel, and receiver.
+Source and receiver are usually distinct persons but can also be groups and, in some cases, the same entity acts both as source and receiver.
+Berlo discusses both verbal and non-verbal communication and sees all forms of communication as attempts by the source to influence the behavior of the receiver.
 The source tries to achieve this by formulating a communicative intention and encoding it in the form of a message.
 The message is sent to the receiver using a channel and has to be decoded so they can understand it and react to it.
 The efficiency or fidelity of communication is defined by the degree to which the reaction of the receiver matches the purpose motivating the source.

-In regard to source and receiver, Berlo discusses four features that determine the success of communication: communication skills, attitudes, knowledge, and social-cultural system.
-They correspond mainly to how good the communicators are at encoding and decoding messages, to whether they like or dislike the topic and each other, to their pre-existing understanding of the topic, and to their social and cultural background.
-For the message, the three main factors are code, content, and treatment, each of which can be analyzed in terms of its elements and its structure.
+Each of the four main components has several key attributes.
+Source and receiver share the same four attributes: communication skills, attitudes, knowledge, and social-cultural system.
+Communication skills determine how good the communicators are at encoding and decoding messages.
+Attitudes affect whether they like or dislike the topic and each other.
+Knowledge includes how well they understand the topic.
+The social-cultural system encompasses their social and cultural background.

+The attributes of the message are code, content, and treatment as well as elements and structure.
 A code is a sign system like a language.
-Its elements, like its vocabulary, can be combined into a structure by following syntactic rules.
-The content is the information expressed in the message and the treatment consists in the source's choices on the level of code and content when formulating the message.
-The choice of code and content significantly impacts the efficiency of communication.
+The content is the information expressed in the message.
+The treatment consists of the source's choices on the level of code and content when formulating the message.
+Each of these attributes can be analyzed based on the elements it uses and based on how they are combined to form a structure.

 The remaining main component is the channel.
 It is the medium and process of how the message is transmitted.
 Berlo discusses it primarily in terms of the five senses used to decode messages: seeing, hearing, touching, smelling, and tasting.
-Depending on the message, some channels are more useful than others and it is often advantageous to use several channels simultaneously.
+Depending on the message, some channels are more useful than others.
+It is often advantageous to use several channels simultaneously.